elordeiro/c-dsa/README.md

 # DataStructures_C
 A few common data structures implemented in C including Heap (max or min), Linked List and Vectors

+main.c constains some unit tests for all included data structures

 List of functions and structs in each file

 ```